 But don't get fooled: even if you did write great content and made sure that you used the right hashtags, your post can disappear in the feed.

-In this case, you can repost your content (Yep, that's possible).
+In this case, you can repost your content (Yep, that's possible), or you can repost it via one or more of your brand pages.

 Write content that matters and make sure it's easy to interact with.